bestwebsoft/realty-wordpress-plugin/readme.txt

 1. You can add the necessary Property types in "Properties" > "Property type" menu.
 2. In the menu "Properties" > "Add New".
 Select the necessary Propert type.
 3. If you are using "Real Estate" theme, please create the Home page, select Home template for this page, and in "Settings" > "Reading Settings", please select static Home page in "Front page displays" block.
-4.If you are using another theme, on "Appearance" > "Widgets" page, please find  "Sale Rent Widget" and add it to the sidebar of your theme.
+4. If you are using another theme, on "Appearance" > "Widgets" page, please find  "Sale Rent Widget" and add it to the sidebar of your theme.

 = I have added Property, but nothing changed on my website.
 What do I do now? =